mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **USING SWIMMING**

-Swimming is a Complex Action.
+Swimming is a Major Action.
 A swimming character can move a number of yards in a Combat Turn equal to the average of their Agility and Strength.
-You can take a Simple Action to dash with a `Swimming + Strength [Physical] Test`, adding 1 yard per effect, or 2 yards per effect if you’re an elf or a troll.
+You can take a Minor Action to dash with a `Swimming + Strength [Physical] Test`, adding 1 yard per effect, or 2 yards per effect if you’re an elf or a troll.
 Swimming on the surface of water or under it does not affect this rate of speed.
 As with the Running skill, swimmers suffer from fatigue after an extended time (Fatigue Damage).

 **HOLDING YOUR BREATH**